top of page

 A Sankey chart is a type of flow diagram that visually represents the flow of data between a source dimension and a target dimension.
 In this chart, the width of the curves is proportional to the quantity or flow rate being represented, allowing viewers to easily understand the relationships and transitions between different categories.
 Sankey charts are particularly effective for illustrating how values move between groups, such as sales moving from regions to customer segments or resources flowing between different processes.

-This guide will show you how to build a Sankey chart in Tableau, covering the creation of essential calculated fields like ToPad, T, Rank1, Rank2, Curve, and the Sigmoid function for smoother curves.
+This guide will show you how to build a Sankey chart in Tableau, covering the creation of essential calculated fields like ToPad, T, Rank1, Rank2, Size, Curve, and the Sigmoid function for smoother curves.

 Step 1: Data Union as the Primary Step for a Sankey Chart